GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
 >
-> ~ *Ted Nelson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts